metamath/lamp-guide/docs/index.md

 > Left-click on checkbox next to
 > `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
-> and press the "up" icon - the statement will move up.
+> and press the "up" icon - the step will move up.

-Metamath-lamp will display error messages if statements are moved to make them depend on statements that have not been proved yet.
+Metamath-lamp will display error messages if steps are moved to make them depend on steps that have not been proved yet.

 ### Proof: The reciprocal of the cotangent is tangent (`reccot`)